piashcse/elysia-ecommerce/README.md

 -   **Robust Security**: Middleware for rate limiting, CORS, and security headers (Helmet).
 -   **Comprehensive Logging**: Detailed logging for monitoring and debugging.
 -   **Type-Safe & Validated**: Ensures data integrity with Zod schema validation and Drizzle ORM's type-safe queries.

+## 🏗️ Architecture & Best Practices

+This project adheres to modern software architecture principles to ensure it is scalable, maintainable, and robust.

+-   **Modular Design**: Each feature is encapsulated in its own module, promoting separation of concerns.
+-   **Service Layer**: Business logic is abstracted into services, keeping controllers lean.
+-   **Type Safety**: Leverages TypeScript and Zod for end-to-end type safety.
+-   **Dependency Injection**: Elysia's dependency injection is used to manage services and dependencies.
+-   **Environment Configuration**: Centralized environment variable management for different environments (development, production).
+-   **Security**: Implements security best practices, including password hashing, JWT, rate limiting, and protection against common vulnerabilities.
+-   **Error Handling**: A centralized error handling middleware ensures consistent error responses.

 ## 🛠 Tech Stack